ondelia/census/README.md

 ## Purpose
 This script will analyze the population growth data from US counties over the past decade.
 I have created a Distressed Counties model, which classifies every county as "Distressed", "Watchlist", or "Not Distressed."

+The Tableau file (census.twb) will display a county-level map visualization of the distressed counties.

 The categories are defined as follows: